Traditional Kecak Dance in Bali

 The Kecak dance is unique in that it has no other musical background or accompaniment besides the chanting of the troupe of bare-chested male dancers making a “chak-achak-achak” clicking sounds while swaying their bodies and waving their hands.
 From that chanting noise of “Cak-cak-cak”, the dance was given its name, Kecak.

-The men form a moving circular boundary around the stage where the story of Prince Rama unfolds.
+The men form a moving circular boundary around the stage swaying to the chant, a bit like a mexican wave.
+In the middle of the stage the story of Prince Rama unfolds.
 The storyline generally starts from when prince Rama goes to the woods with Sita, his wife, and Lakshmana, his brother.
 There, Ravana kidnaps Sita and imprisons her in his castle.
 Rama seeks for help and sends Lakshmana to find his friend, Sugriva, the King of the Monkey Kingdom.
 Hanuman, Sugriva’s commander, is sent to check on Sita in Ravana’s palace and Rama finally begins the battle.

 At first, Ravana wins, but Sugriva and Hanuman then come to Rama’s aid with monkey troops.
 Sugriva finally wins.